Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Can get stuck on rug tassels and shag-pile carpeting.

-The Samsung Jet 60 is great for cleaning high-pile carpet.
+The Samsung Jet 60 is decent for cleaning high-pile carpet.
 It exerts a fairly strong force through its floorhead, enabling it to suck up most fine and large debris on this surface type, not to mention pet hair.
+Its floorhead tends to push around some debris instead of clearing it.
 It isn't especially noisy and has a lightweight construction that makes it easy to maneuver.
 However, there's no brushroll on/off switch or floorhead height adjustment, making cleaning surfaces like shag-pile carpeting hard.

 Pros